-The GOES-R system will have a much greater product distribution capability over the legacy missions.
-The full set of Level 1b instrument data will be provided in real time through the GRB link and the Level 2+ products will be provided via network services.
+The GOES-R system has a much greater product distribution capability over the legacy missions.
+The full set of Level 1b instrument data is provided in real time through the GRB link and the Level 2+ products are provided via network services.
 The Ground Segment is being designed with open and expandable architecture so that additional instrument management and data processing requirements may be accommodated without affecting existing capabilities.

-GOES-R data and products will be distributed by two primary categories, internal and external interfaces.
+GOES-R data and products are distributed by two primary categories, internal and external interfaces.
 There are two primary internal data transport mechanisms: space-based relay through the GRB rebroadcast service, and telecommunications networks.
 There are two types of external interfaces, which are the GOES-R Access Subsystem (ESPDS PDA) and the National Weather Service interface which allow external user access to the GOES-R System data.
-ESPDS PDA will also distribute GOES-R data to the CLASS system for external long-term storage, archival, and access.
+ESPDS PDA also distributes GOES-R data to the CLASS system for external long-term storage, archival, and access.